cemreefe/MarkdownBlogger-Test/source/blog/testable-links.md

 description: Link seals provide a quick soft-check utility for link health on your web spaces.
 ---

-# Link seals - a testable links concept proposal
+# Link seals - self-testing links proof of concept

 [TOC]